MarcoHengstenberg/dotfiles/README.md

 #### `.csslintrc`

 For most detailed explanations on what does what and why I'd suggest you may take a look at the [CSSLint Wiki](https://github.com/CSSLint/csslint/wiki).
 There you will find a wonderfully detailed documentation on the many different features and what's being linted.

+#### My Sublime Text Preferences/Settings

+You can spend endless hours on making Sublime Text look and feel like the editor you always wanted to have.
+I found my way of setting things up the way I want to thanks to trying a lot of things out on my own and thanks to [Wes](https://github.com/wesbos), who also wrote the [current color theme](https://github.com/wesbos/cobalt2/) I'm using.